-In 2001 Jean Jacques Perrey and Luke Vibert met for the first time to embark on a fantastic journey that would finally yield the remarkable ‘Moog Acid’ album you now hold in your hands.
+In 2001 Jean Jacques Perrey and Luke Vibert met for the first time to embark on a fantastic journey that would finally result in the ‘Moog Acid’ album.

 He is perhaps best known for the track EVA which was remixed by Fatboy Slim in 1997 to become a chart hit and advert staple.
-He also co-wrote ‘Remember’ with Air for their Moon Safari album and at 77 is still performing around the world, most recently in Russia and the US.
+He also co-wrote ‘Remember’ with Air for their Moon Safari album.
+Jean Jacques passed away in 2016.

-Luke Vibert is the man behind Wagon Christ, Plug, Amen Andrews, Kerrier District and lots more, he’s recorded for Warp, Virgin, Mo Wax, Ninja and Rephlex label and along with fellow Cornish man Richard ‘Aphex’ James and Tom ‘Squarepusher’ Jenkinson was responsible for revolutionizing British electronica in the early 90’s.
+Luke Vibert is the man behind Wagon Christ, Plug, Amen Andrews, Kerrier District and lots more, he’s recorded for Warp, Virgin, Mo Wax, Ninja and Rephlex label and along with Richard ‘Aphex’ James and Tom ‘Squarepusher’ Jenkinson was responsible for revolutionizing British electronica in the early 90’s.

 The ‘Moog Acid’ album covers many of the styles you would expect from such a creative partnership, insane cut ups using JJP’s original samples, drum and bass, disco, hip hop and funk beats, the voice of Jean Jacques, together with trumpet, sitar, percussion and all manner of Moogs and electronic manipulation, to create one of the most inspirational and enjoyable albums you’re ever likely to hear.